Meet Our Team

 Join Our Team

-AWP is always on the lookout for talented people who are passionate, enthusiastic and confident about providing evidence-based psychological therapy, who can work independently and in a team, and who foster positive relationships within a team and those in their care.
+AWP is always on the lookout for talented people who are passionate, enthusiastic and confident about providing evidence-based psychological assessment and therapy, who can work independently and in a team, and who foster positive relationships within a team and those in their care.